 Essaouira gets fresh sea winds so it’s never too hot.
 You can see fishermen returning in their blue boats and seagulls waiting for their fish.
 You can see old city walls and camels wandering along the beach.

-Yes, Essaouira has a wonderful sandy beach, streching kilometers south of the city.
-But since there often are heavy winds from the Atlantic Essaouira is more a wind surfing than bathing destination.
+Yes, Essaouira has a lovely sandy beach, stretching kilometers south of the city.
+But since there are heavy winds from the Atlantic Essaouira is more a wind surfing than bathing destination.

 Day Trip from Marrakech to Essaouira

-I made a minibus day trip to Essaouira from Marrakech where I was staying.
-It was an easy desert drive, three hours one way along a good surfaced road and partly along a four-lane motorway, so there was no need to drive on sand.
+I made a minibus trip from Marrakech to Essaouira.
+It was an easy desert drive, three hours one way along a good road that was surfaced, partly a four-lane motorway.

 Essaouira on the Map

-Now, let’s go and explore the historic Essaouira.
-We’ll start with the marketplace, Place Moulay Hassan.
+Now, let’s go and explore the historic city of Essaouira.

 Place Moulay Hassan

 The square of Moulay Hassan is a natural place to start with.
-South of the square is the old harbor with its blue wooden fishing boats and north of the square is the Medina.
+South of the square is the old harbor with its blue wooden fishing boats and on the north side is the Medina.
 Moulay Hassan is the social center where people gather at nights.

-At daytime it’s pretty quiet but in the evenings they set up grilled fish stalls on the square and people start to flock here.
+At daytime life is pretty quiet here but in the evenings they come and set up grilled fish stalls on the square.
+After that Place Moulay Hassan will wake up…

 A Place Moulay Hassan cafe